pavelmachek/BangleApps/apps/astral/README.md

 Astral Clock
 ============
-NOTE FOR THE BANGLE 2 THIS APP ONLY SUPPORTS USING THE BLACK BACKGROUND CURRENTLY

 Clock that calculates and displays Alt Az positions of all planets, Sun as well as several other astronomy targets (customizable) and current Moon phase.
 Coordinates are calculated by GPS & time and onscreen compass assists orienting.

 ![screenshot](./Example.PNG)